Emarioo/BetterThanBatch/README.md

 g++ FILES -o program.exe
 ```
 GCC and any other executable found in environment variables
 can be run like a shell script.
+Just like batch.

 ## Example (bytecode)
 ```